mougino/basica/manual.md

 ## Statements
 Statements are building blocks that make up programs.
-They instruct the compiler to perform specific actions, such as opening a file, setting the date, sending data to an http server, etc.
+They instruct basica to perform specific actions, such as opening a file, setting the date, sending data to an http server, etc.
 Statements do not return a value, but often take one or more arguments.
 Each statement must appear on a line by itself, or be separated from other program elements with a delimiting colon (:) character.
 For example: